konflux-ci/build-definitions/README.md

 ### Tasks

 The tasks can be found in the `tasks` directories.
 Tasks are bundled and used by bundled pipelines.
 Tasks are not stored in the cluster.
-For quick local inner-loop-style task development, you may install new Tasks in your local namespace manually and create your pipelines, as well as the base task image, to test new functionality.
-Tasks can be installed into the local namespace using `oc apply -k tasks/appstudio-utils/util-tasks`.

-There is a container used to support multiple sets of tasks called `quay.io/konflux-ci/appstudio-utils:GIT_SHA`.
-This is a single container used by multiple tasks.
-Tasks may also be in their own containers as well.
-However, many simple tasks are utilities and will be packaged for Konflux in a single container.
-Tasks can rely on other tasks in the system, which are co-packed in a container, allowing combined tasks (build-only vs. build-deploy) that use the same core implementations.

 #### Trusted Artifact Task variants